 Maximize your Amex travel credit

 With that said, you’ll also want to make sure you’re making enough qualifying airline purchases to maximize your Amex statement credits.
-The $200 annual Amex airline credit is a use-it-or-lose-it perk – so go ahead and check that bag, book that premium seat and make sure you get your money’s worth out of this great card perk.
+The $200 annual Amex airline credit is a use-it-or-lose-it perk – so go ahead and check that bag, book that premium seat and get your money’s worth out of this great card perk.

 The Amex airline credit is a luxury travel perk that can help you offset the cost of the Platinum card’s $695 annual fee.
-Choose your qualifying airline carefully and try to make enough qualifying incidental airline purchases to claim the full $200 in statement credits each year.
+Choose your qualifying airline carefully, and try to make enough qualifying incidental airline purchases to claim the full $200 in statement credits each year.

-The coronavirus pandemic may make 2021 another challenging year for travelers.
+The pandemic may make 2022 another challenging year for travelers.
 If you don’t plan on traveling enough to take advantage of the Amex $200 airline credit, consider applying for another top travel credit card instead – or hold off on applying for the Platinum card until you’re more likely to return to your old travel habits.